 Imagine you would like to get several images of your future property, which will be printed on billboards and you decided to save a budget.

-Even if you have 128GB RAM and motherboard with 2 Xeon processors (such configuration will be priced at least 5000$).
-Do you think cheap designer will be able to buy such computer?
-And as I told you earlier – one computer is not enough.
-Better to have 10 of such computers.
+Even if you have 128GB RAM and a motherboard with 2 Xeon processors, such a configuration will be priced at least $5K.
+Do you think that cheap designer will be able to buy such a computer?
+And as I explained earlier, one computer is not enough.
+It’s better to have 10 of such computers at least.

-If we have video 3 min long, which makes 180 seconds and general speed is 24 images per second, we will need to render 4320 images… Remember rendering time per image is about 30 minutes.
+If we have a 3 minute-long video that makes 180 seconds and the general speed is 24 images per second, we will need to render 4,320 images.
+Remember, rendering time per image is about 30 minutes.